 females, and ways in which females might mitigate these costs (Swedell et

 al., 2014; Amann et al., 2017); and

 relationships in hamadryas society, including the ways in which leader males may benefit from the presence of

-We welcome collaborations and have ongoing opportunities for volunteer field assistants.
+While active data collection at Filoha is temporarily suspended due to the COVID-19 pandemic, we welcome collaborations and typically have ongoing opportunities for volunteer field assistants.
 If you are interested in collaborating with the Filoha Hamadryas Project, please contact Larissa Swedell and Shahrina Chowdhury.
-If you are interested in applying for a volunteer field assistant position, see our current ad on Primate Info Net.

 The Wasaro sleeping cliff.

 |The Filoha Hamadryas Project is affiliated with the Awash National Park Baboon Research Project (co-directed by Jane Phillips-Conroy and Cliff Jolly) and the Ethiopian Wildlife Conservation Authority, and has been generously funded over the years